 From January-June 2014 he was a Distinguished Scholar at the Woodrow Wilson International Center for Scholars, and now is a Global Fellow.
 He also is a Non-Resident Senior Fellow, Chicago Council on Global Affairs.
 In 2020 he was the Des Ball Visiting Chair at Australia National University, College of Asia and the Pacific.
 Other research appointments include the Brookings Institution, U.S. Institute of Peace, Oxford University, International Institute for Strategic Studies (London), and as a Fulbright Senior Research Scholar in Spain.
 He has served as a consultant to the Carnegie Commission for Preventing Deadly Conflict, the National Academy of Sciences, the American Assembly, the Atlantic Council, the Washington Institute for Near East Policy, and the U.S. Institute of Peace.
 He has lectured internationally, including in Australia, Brazil, Canada, China, England, France, Germany, Greece, Israel, Italy, Jordan, the Netherlands, Qatar, Spain, South Korea, Switzerland and the United Arab Emirates.
 He is often quoted in the press and has appeared on such shows as the Lehrer News Hour, BBC, Al Jazeera, al Hurra, China Radio International, and NPR.

 In 2009, Jentleson was the Program Co-Chair for the Annual Meeting of the American Political Science Association.
 He was the longtime Co-Director and now Senior Advisor for the Bridging the Gap project promoting greater policy relevance among academics.
-He currently serves on the Board of Directors of the Close Up Foundation and the Board of Trustees of the Carnegie Council on Ethics and International Affairs (Executive Committee), and the Editorial Boards of Political Science Quarterly, Washington Quarterly, Global Responsibility to Protect, and CIAO (Columbia International Affairs Online).
+He currently serves on the Editorial Boards of Political Science Quarterly, Washington Quarterly, Global Responsibility to Protect, and CIAO (Columbia International Affairs Online).
 He holds a Ph.D. from Cornell University, and was recipient of the American Political Science Association’s Harold D. Lasswell Award for his doctoral dissertation; a Master’s from the London School of Economics and Political Science; and a Bachelor’s degree also from Cornell, including study at the Universidad de los Andes, Bogota, Colombia.

-Board of Trustees, (Vice-Chair, Executive Committee), Carnegie Council on Ethics and International Affairs, 20012-Present.
+Board of Trustees, (Vice-Chair, Executive Committee), Carnegie Council on Ethics and International Affairs, 2012-17.

 Board of Advisors, Israel-America Academic Exchange, 2008-Present.